Company Detail

 EEAST is a great place to work, great people, great career opportuniti...
 Read More

 EEAST is a great place to work, great people, great career opportunities and a career that can take you anywhere.
 No two days are the same, if you are looking for a varied and supportive environment EEAST can offer you that and more!
 Hear why our employees think it is such a great place to work: -Great employee benefits: -Our equality networks: -Our vision & values: Before you apply, please visit our how to apply page for full guidance: #Careerforlife Job overview The Trust is looking to appoint Clinical Advisor EOC (Validators) to work in the Clinical Assessment Service in the Emergency Operations Centres in Bedford, Chelmsford or Norwich.
 We are looking for Paramedics and Nurses (Nurses must have adult nursing qualifications) We are looking for full or part time permanent staff ideally to work on our core Rotas.
 We require a minimum of 18.75hrs per week.
 There is an initial training period, of approx 3 weeks which will need to be completed on a full-time basis.
 Clinicians must be able to work at either our Norwich or Chelmsford Control Rooms.
 We cannot currently support agile or remote working for this role.
+Candidates who have applied within the last six months and were not successful should not reapply for this position.
 Main duties of the job This role intercepts lower acuity and clinically appropriate 999 calls, providing advice and arrange for safe and appropriate care pathways for these patients.
 The over-riding aim is to appropriately and safely reduce 999 ambulance demand and A&E admissions.
 The candidate will be an integral part of the evolution and establishment of a Regional CAS that will develop a multi-disciplinary approach to 999 call interception as well as routine triage of non-emergency 999 calls.
 The successful applicant must hold an NMC nursing registration OR HCPC registered paramedic.
 Working for our organisation You'll have the opportunity to work in one of the most diverse regions in the country, with the vibrant capital city just a stone's throw away and the invigorating North Sea coast to the east.

 At EEAST we bring together all our skills to provide 24 hour, 365 days a year urgent care to those in need of emergency and non-emergency medical treatment and transport in Bedfordshire, Hertfordshire, Essex, Norfolk, Suffolk and Cambridgeshire.